USS Silica

 USS Silica (IX-151), a Trefoil-class concrete barge designated an unclassified miscellaneous vessel, was the only ship of the United States Navy to be named for silica.
 Her keel was laid down as SS Bauxite (T. B7-D1, MC hull 1331) on 5 December 1943 by Barrett & Hilp, Belair Shipyard, San Francisco, California.
-She was launched on 31 December 1943 sponsored by Mrs. William O'Neill, and acquired by the Navy and commissioned on 8 June 1944.
+She was launched on 31 December 1943 sponsored by Mrs. William O'Neill, and renamed Silica.
+Acquired by the Navy and commissioned on 8 June 1944 under command of Lt.
+Ormond A. Seavey USNR.
+Later she was under command of Lt.
+J. B. Neal USNR.

 Service history

 World War II, 1944–45

 Silica was acquired for use as a store ship to be used to provide general supplies at advance bases.
 She was assigned to Service Squadron 8, Service Force, Pacific Fleet.
 On 30 June, Gulf Star took her in tow at San Francisco and departed for Pearl Harbor, arriving on 13 July.
 Three days later, the barge was towed to Eniwetok.
 Megrez (AK-126) towed her from there to Ulithi where she remained from 16 October 1944 to 7 May 1945.
 Serrano (ATF-112) towed her to the Philippine Islands where she remained until August when she was towed to Okinawa.